lupinia/awi/README.md

 - **beta.lupinia.net** *(v5.1)* - Dev server for this project, runs the latest version of this codebase at all times.
 - **seneca.lupinia.net** *(v4.1)* - Pseudo-staging server; this will become the production server once the site is fully finished.
+	- *Current development goal is to bring v5.1 up to the same featureset as the incomplete v4.1, to upgrade Seneca.
+New features will follow.*
 - **www.lupinia.net** *(v3.2)* - Production server; currently runs a legacy PHP version, and is a separate physical server from the other two.

 Apps/Modules Included